Madonna steals the show at Eurovision — for the wrong reasons | DW | 18.05.2019

 The unconventional Eurovision engagement came about after the Canadian-Israeli billionaire and Tel Aviv resident Sylvan Adams agreed to pay the fee of approximately $1 million (€895,000), knowing the event would help to promote his home country.

-A follower of the Kabbala Jewish mystical tradition, Madonna has made no secret of her fondness for the Middle East country.
+A follower of the Kabbala Jewish mystical tradition, Madonna has made no secret of her fondness for the Middle Eastern country.

 -